Embarking on the Jimmy John’sA All-inclusive Guide to Franchise Ownership

 Cracking the Profit in the Sandwich Sphere

 The quest for cheddar in the sub world is both figurative and literal.
-Although many bask in the bounty of their efforts, guaranteed success is as elusive as a quiet day in Times Square.
+While many bask in the bounty of their efforts, guaranteed success is as elusive as a quiet day in Times Square.

-“In the franchise arena, profit isn’t a given; it’s a pursuit,” shares David Li, a flourishing franchisee from Los Angeles.
+“In the franchise arena, profit isn’t a given; it’s a pursuit,” shares David Li, a thriving franchisee from Los Angeles.
 “A more Adaptive Model, relatability, and a dash of relish make the path worthwhile.”

 The Credentials of a Franchisee: What Are the Prerequisites?